Taxi vehicle licences

 Fees

-A list of taxi vehicle fees for the 2024/25 financial year can be found below.
+A list of vehicle fees can be found below.

 A tariff card is available in each hackney carriage for customers to view, which shows the maximum fare that can be charged.